FatConan/sand/README.md

 ### Content Jinja Pass

-`Sand` allows a Jinja pass to be performed on the markdown allowing you to (carefully) mix your markdown content with Jinja directives.
+**Sand** allows a Jinja pass to be performed on the markdown allowing you to (carefully) mix your markdown content with Jinja directives.
 When activated, the markdown content will receive a secondary Jinja rendering pass in which any Jinja directives will be processed.
-When processed they will be provided access to all of the same `DATA` and `GLOBALS` values as all the other Jinja rendering phase.
+When processed they will be provided access to all the same `DATA` and `GLOBALS` values as all the other Jinja rendering phase.

 This feature can be enabled by including: